 Like many people, Sarita (name changed) didn’t enjoy visiting the doctor — but was particularly reluctant to seek help for her rectal problems.
 The mother-of-two had been suffering from piles (hemorrhoids) which started from 1st delivery (as is common in 30-40% pregnant females) that aggravated for almost a year.
 Although her doctor had told her to come back if the symptoms didn’t improve, she was too embarrassed to discuss.

 People also raise the concerns of losing control while passing stools, severe pain post the surgery and inability to eat normal food after the procedure.
 All these myths are fallacious.
 Advanced surgical techniques enable these problems to be treated effectively and result in safer outcomes.
 The person undergoing the surgery is able to resume normal life in 2 – 3 days.

 Commenting on the new-age treatments for Piles, our colorectal surgeon says “Bloodless Ultrasonic Scalpel Haemorrhoidectomy (B.U.S.H) and Stapled Haemorrhoidectomy (MIPH) are some of the most advanced treatment options for piles.
 They are generally less painful and lead to faster healing.
 Even though these techniques are relatively straightforward, only strict adherence to its principles will avoid other complications.
 Hence choosing the right surgeon is very critical and also, a stitch in time saves nine.”

-For any support required visit Apollo Spectra Hospitals.
-Or call 1860-500-2244 or mail us at email@example.com.
+For any support required to visit Apollo Spectra Hospitals.
+Or call 1860-500-2244 or mail us at firstname.lastname@example.org.